chribonn/bnkSEPA/README.md

 ## Project Overview

-This is an engine written in Python that takes a Microsoft Excel spreadsheet and converts into a password protected file that will be processed by Bank of Valletta (BOV).
+This is an engine written in Python that takes a Microsoft Excel spreadsheet and converts into a password-protected file that will be processed by Financial Institution.
 Other financial institutions that use the same format may also benefit from this **ETL** (*Extract Transform Load*) engine.

 The Excel workbook consists of the following worksheets:
   * Payment Information Record - This sheet holds information of the payee account.
 This will be entity that will upload the file to the bank